sferik/twitter-ruby/README.md

 This tweet parsing is performed by [twitter-text][], Twitter's official text processing library, so it should be consistent with all other Twitter services.

+Note: All error classes have been moved inside the `Twitter::Error` namespace.
+If you were previously rescuing `Twitter::NotFound` you'll need to change that to `Twitter::Error::NotFound`.

 [twitter-text]: https://github.com/twitter/twitter-text-rb

 ## <a href="performance"></a>Performance